Current student course registration for the 2022-2023 academic year opens Friday, March 25.

-There is no "right" mixture of courses for all students.
+There is no "right" mixture of courses for all students, as this is different for everyone.
 Start by considering whether you are satisfied with all the introductory level courses you have taken.
 Identify if there are any additional introductory courses you would like to take (you can have a maximum of 48 credit hours at the 1000 level).
 If there are still subjects you wish to try, and you are below the maximum, you are able to do so.

 However, when you are building your schedule, it is best to organize your upper level courses first and then choose the sections of intro courses that fit best for a balanced schedule.
 There are fewer sections of courses in the upper year course offerings, so it is important to prioritize those in your time table.

-Using section two of the calendar, make sure you are clear on the group distribution requirement.
+Using Section Two of the Calendar, make sure you are clear on the group distribution requirement (Bachelor of Arts).

-3. Browse course offering for Semester 1 and Semester 2
+3. Browse course offerings for Semester 1 and Semester 2

-Another important strategy: do not load up on courses from a single discipline.
-You should never be registered in more than 18 credit hours from one subject per year—and no more than 60 credits in one subject during the course of your degree.
+Do not load up on courses from a single discipline.
+You should never be registered in more than 18 credit hours from one subject per year—and you cannot have more than 60 credits in one subject during the course of your degree.

-A note for criminology majors: Students planning a major in Criminology can expect to take most of their Criminology courses during their third and fourth years.
+A special note for criminology majors: Students planning a major in Criminology can expect to take most of their Criminology courses during their third and fourth years.
 If you are planning a major in Criminology as well as another subject, you should concentrate more on the other subject during your second year.
-You can also concentrate on getting their group distribution requirement finished before focusing more on your Criminology requirements in third and fourth years.
+You can also concentrate on getting your group distribution requirements finished before focusing more on your Criminology requirements in third and fourth years.

 6. Department Chairs and Directors